 Photo: Elizabeth Felicella/Markatos Design

-If your home has little to no space for a dining table, don’t fret, because a couch can work wonders!
+If your home has little-to-no space for a dining table, don’t fret, because a couch can work wonders!
 Take inspiration from the image above and place a table in front of the couch while using chairs on the other side to accommodate your guests.
-By using the couch as seating, you can add more people to the table, and it can also fit more people comfortably than trying to jam a bunch of chairs together.
-If you have an L-shaped couch, even better because you can add extra places for people to sit, and you will need fewer chairs to take up space!
+By using the couch as seating, you can add more people to the table, and it can also fit more people comfortably.
+If you have an L-shaped couch, even better, you can add even more places for your guests to sit, and you won’t need as many chairs!

-Pro tip: If there are children in attendance, try seating them on the couch because they take up less room – so you can seat more people at the table!
+Pro tip: If there are children in attendance, try seating them on the couch because they take up less space.

 Create a DIY Dining Table

-We covered seating, but what about the table?
-There are many options when it comes to a dining table, but if you don’t have enough space to have a large dining table in your home, then things can get tricky.
-We suggest getting a fold-up table that people use outdoors or a camping table that can be stored in a closet seamlessly.
-Check out this one from Home Depot, or this one from Amazon.
+We’ve covered seating, but what about the table?
+There are many options when it comes to a dining table, but if you don’t have enough space to have a large dining table in your home, things can get tricky.
+We suggest a fold-up table, typically for outdoor use, or a camping table that can be stored in a closet seamlessly.
+Check out this one from Home Depot or this one from Amazon.

-Once you have secured your table, throw a tablecloth over it, and no one will know that it isn’t a dining table, because anything can really be a dining table – if it can hold food, it’s good to go!
+Once you have secured your table, throw a tablecloth over it, and no one will know that it isn’t actually a dining table.
+If it can accommodate food, it’s good to go!

 Pro tip: If you want to get really creative, try looking for Tik-Tok DIY’s and ideas like this one.